ccook451/Ultimate-SEAR-Security-Lab/README.md

 # HybridCyberLab

 This repository documents the setup and configuration of Proxmox and pfSense for a hybrid home lab environment.
-The steps include setting up Proxmox, installing pfSense as a virtual machine, and configuring network settings for internal LAN and WAN access.
+The steps include setting up Proxmox, installing pfSense as a virtual machine, configuring network settings for internal LAN and WAN access, and deploying a vulnerable lab environment for penetration testing practice.

 ## Table of Contents
 - [Proxmox Setup](docs/Proxmox_Setup.md)